-Garmin Coach is similar to Garmin Connect Training Plans, but it is more personalized and adjusts based on how you’re training and what your goals are.
-Right now, you can select what your race goal is for a 5k, 10k, or half marathon.
+Garmin Coach is similar to Garmin Connect Training Plans, but it is more personalized.
+The coach function adjusts based on how you’re training and what your goals are.
+Right now, you can select what your race goal is: 5k, 10k, or half marathon.

 Because the fastest pace is a 7:00 minute mile, Garmin Coach is not designed for advanced runners.
 Rather, it’s best for beginner to intermediate.
 It even has a run/walk option.
 If you’re performing well, your plan will give your harder workouts, and it will adjust if you miss a workout.

 You’ll select a particular coach—Jeff Galloway, Amy Parkerson-Mitchell, and Greg McMillan—and you’ll get a plan of 6-20 weeks.
-Each coach approaches the workouts slightly differently, and you’ll get videos and running tips from your particular coach throughout the plan.
+Each coach approaches the workouts slightly differently.
+You’ll get videos and running tips from your particular coach throughout the plan.

-For Garmin Coach, you can set up and sync your plan to a compatible watch either through the Garmin Connect app or the web-based Garmin Connect by selecting Training > Training Plans > Garmin Coach plan > Set Up Plan.
+For Garmin Coach, you can set up and sync your plan to a compatible watch, either through the Connect app or the website by selecting Training > Training Plans > Garmin Coach plan > Set Up Plan.
 Once you’re done, sync your device.

 Each week, you’ll be able to see what your coach has planned for you, but you won’t be able to see what you’re doing in the upcoming weeks because the plan adapts based on your performance.

-As you use the watch for your workouts, the device will buzz when you need to advance to the next stage.
+During workouts, the device buzzes when it’s time to advance to the next stage.
 Each run is divided into a warm-up, run, and cool down, so your watch is always reminding you to practice good running habits.